michael-cw/susographql/README.md

 This is currently a beta version, which means the package is under (active) development.
-It is recommended that only users who are familiar on how to use packages in development should use this pacakage.
+It is recommended that only users who are familiar on how to use packages in development should use this package.
 And certainly users are also invited to suggest improvements or to add their own functions to the package by forking.